SinghimL/KBRemapper-chs2swe/README.md

-KeyboardRemapperSE is a program that remaps various IMEs' output to Swedish keyboard layouts, programmed in AutoHotkey 2.0.
+KeyboardRemapperSE is a program that adapts various IMEs' input to Swedish keyboard layouts, programmed in AutoHotkey 2.0.

 The current version supports only Microsoft Pinyin IME.